abhinavmakes/abhinavmakes/README.md

 # Abhinav Makes Things

 Software Engineer building AI agents for enterprise workflows.
-Most of my time goes into making LLMs do useful things reliably — structured outputs, evaluations, multi-agent orchestration, and all the unglamorous bits between a demo and production.
+Most of my time goes into making LLMs do useful things reliably.
+Structured outputs, evaluations, multi-agent orchestration, and all the unglamorous bits between a demo and production.

 I care about software that works, not software that demos well.